-It’s easy to fall into the misconception that optimizing an advertising campaign begins when the ad campaign is already launched, indeed, the optimization strategy should be well thought-through before you even choose an advertising platform.
+It’s easy to fall into the misconception that optimizing an ad campaign begins when the ad campaign is already launched, indeed, the optimization strategy should be well thought-through before you even choose an advertising platform.

-In general, it takes either 10-20% of the campaign to be accomplished or the few weeks of the ad campaign running to obtain a full picture of the changes that took place.
+In general, it takes either 10-20% of the campaign to be accomplished or a few weeks of the ad campaign running to obtain a full picture of the changes that took place.
 After that, you can analyze and plan your ad campaign optimization taking into account freshly-baked data.

-Target audience: 80 common & 20 best
+Target audience: applying 80 common & 20 best rule

-Allocate the target audience into segments according to the valuable targeting indicators, for instance, these can be middle-class families or wealthy, single white-collar professionals hailing from big cities.
+Allocate the target audience into segments according to the valuable targeting indicators; for instance, these can be middle-class families or wealthy, single white-collar professionals hailing from big cities.
 Apply the quality score on these groups using the following data: sales committed, the profits brought, customer lifetime value, etc.

-During ad campaign optimization exclude the bottom performing 20% from your target at all, the rest of the 80% should be subgrouped into two categories, one of which will be called “common” - 80% and the other “best - 20%.”
+During ad campaign optimization, exclude the bottom performing 20% from your target at all.
+The rest of the 80% should be subgrouped into two categories, one of which will be called “common” - 80% and the other “best - 20%.”
 Assess the user clicks/conversion rates/incomes that each group brings using downloadable programmatic statistic reports.

-Ad optimization: removing the budget eaters
+Ad optimization: how to remove the budget eaters

 Only based on the large-scale analytics advertiser can plan a working strategy and maximize ad campaign results effectively.